302b46/Edge-Detection-Image-Processing/README.md

 # Edge-Detection-Image-Processing

-This repository consists of mini python programs that implement multiple edge-detection techniques as well as a document explaining the results and comparing between the different techniques.
+This repository consists of mini python programs that implement multiple edge-detection techniques, original and result pictures, and a document explaining the results and comparing between the different techniques.

 Methods:
   1. Gradient Edge Detection (Robert's, Sobel, and Prewitt)